 The program allows dining plan holders one meal per month with faculty at either D2 at Dietrick Hall or Owens Food Court at Owens Hall.

 - At D2, our all-you-care-to-eat dining center in Dietrick Hall, the faculty member's meal is free of charge.

-- For Owens Food Court at Owens Hall, a meal voucher of $10.00 is available to faculty guests.
+- For Owens Food Court at Owens Hall, a meal valued at up to $11.85 is available to faculty guests.

 To participate, faculty members must be accompanied by a student dining plan holder, have a faculty/staff Hokie Passport, and indicate to the cashier they are participating in the Dine with Faculty program.